colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 The Andersen trigger method (otherwise known as LSA) was also added to improve the convergence rate by maximizing the average cutoff over simulated paths.
 This is essentially adding a constant to one side of the above inequality.
 More details can be found on page 12 of the paper linked above.

+### Brownian Bridge

+Currently implementing Brownian Bridge method to reduce space requirements since only one time iteration needs to be stored at a time instead of the whole simulation.
+I will write a more technical explanation of this after I finish the project, but for now reference [this](https://en.wikipedia.org/wiki/Brownian_bridge) for an explanation.
+Simply put, I choose the last price first then walk backward toward the original price.
+I reckon this is not as "random" but achieves a similar outcome with much less memory since I only need to keep track of the current simulation instead of all the simulation timesteps.

 ### Policy Iteration